track001/track001/README.md

 I’m a **USA Climbing L1 Routesetter and L2 Coach**, currently setting commercially and coaching youth athletes at Springs Climbing Center.

-### 🌱 How I Like to Set

 I want my climbing to be challenging without being unnecessarily exclusive.

-I’m still early in my routesetting career and have a lot to learn, but I care about setting movement that is intentional, creative, and welcoming across different bodies and climbing styles.
+I care about setting movement that is intentional, creative, and welcoming across different bodies and climbing styles.

-I’m especially interested in:
+### Areas I'm especially interested in

 - Youth-friendly and developmentally appropriate movement
 - Para and adaptive climbing